redkite-labs/redkitecms-docs/book/add-custom-block.rst

 When you follow this convention, you get two advantages:

-1. The App-Block is distributable by composer
+1. The block is distributable by composer
-2. The App-Block is auto loaded without changing anything
+2. The block is auto loaded without changing anything

-If you prefer not to follow this conventions, you must run that command with the **--no-strict** option, then you must change the BundlesAutoloader instantiation in your **AppKernel** file as follows:
+If you prefer not follow this conventions, you must run that command with the **--no-strict** option, then you must change the BundlesAutoloader instantiation in your **AppKernel** file as follows: